Book Corner: The King’s Jewel by Elizabeth Chadwick

 William de Warenne, 1st earl of Warenne and Surrey, Church of St John the Baptist, Southover

-In 1888 in the English Historical Review, Freeman used the priory’s original charter to conclude that there was no familial relationship between Gundrada and William the Conqueror.
+In 1888 in the English Historical Review, E.A.
+Freeman used the priory’s original charter to conclude that there was no familial relationship between Gundrada and William the Conqueror.
 In it, while the king and William de Warenne, both, mention Gundrada, neither refer to her as being related to the king or queen.
 Freeman stated ‘there is nothing to show that Gundrada was the daughter either of King William or of Queen Matilda; there is a great deal to show that she was not.’²

 It now seems more likely that Gundrada was a Flemish noblewoman, the sister of Gerbod who would be, for a brief time, Earl of Chester.
 Her father may also have been called Gerbod, and was the hereditary advocate of the monastery of St Bertin; a title which later will pass down through the de Warenne family.
 Another brother, Frederic, had land in Sussex and Kent, even before the Conquest.
 The brothers, it seems, were deeply involved in the politics of Flanders and Normandy; indeed, it is thought that Gerbod resigned his responsibilities in Chester in order to return to the continent to oversee the family’s land and duties there.
 Frederic, along with the count of Flanders, was witness to Count Guy of Ponthieu’s charter to the abbey of St Riquier in 1067.